“Special thanks to Steven Koprince, Koprince Law LLC, for contributing to this post.” – Carroll Bernard

-The Non-Manufacturer Rule (NMR) is an exception to the performance requirements and provides that a firm that is not a manufacturer may qualify as a small business on a supply contract set aside for small business if, among other things, it supplies the product of a small business made in the United States.
-But wait there’s more…
+The Non-Manufacturer Rule (NMR) is an exception to the performance requirements.
+It provides that a firm that is not a manufacturer may qualify as a small business on a supply contract set aside for small businesses if, among other things, it supplies the product of a small business made in the United States.
+But wait, there’s more…

 When Does The Non-Manufacturer Rule Apply?

 The non-manufacturer rule applies when: (1) an agency puts out a set-aside solicitation under manufacturing or supply NAICS codes; and (2) the estimated value of the acquisition is (a) over $150,000 (small business set-asides); or (b) over $3500 (8(a), SDVOSB, and WOSB set-asides).
 The FAR currently specifies that the non-manufacturer rule applies to HUBZone set-asides with an estimated value over $25000.
 When the non-manufacturer rule applies, the distributor must meet all of the criteria to be a non-manufacturer under 13 C.F.R.
 121.406.
 Critically, unless an exception applies (see below), the distributor must provide an item that was manufactured by another small business based in the United States.

 YES!
 If no U.S.-based small business can reasonably be expected to offer a product meeting the specifications of a particular solicitation, the Contracting Officer could request an individual waiver of the non-manufacturer rule from the SBA.
 Individual waivers apply only to a single solicitation.

 In some cases, if SBA determines that certain NAICS and Product Service Codes do not have any small business manufacturers based in the U.S., they maintain a list of class waivers.
 Hence, if an acquisition falls within one of these NAICS codes, the non-manufacturer rule may be waived.